bismuthfoundation/hypernode/doc/Notes.md

 ### TODO ###

+Bootstrap.
+From h.b.live and/or bp12?

+still some freeze when getting pow chain. add a plugin to save the pow info from the node. hn plugin, with ip filter included
+- create data dir for hn list
+- on status, create cache file for current round (a little in advance)
+- keep N last files (or all?
+1 per hour => clean)

-config: short or full status into the logs.
+config: short or full status into the logs?

 check latest block timestamp(pow) and warns, suggests pow node not synced.